Arctic Shadows: one of the BEST green paint colours

 - Sherwin Williams Cornwall Slate

-And if you’re thinking of colour matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint colour), you might want to read THIS first.
+And if you’re thinking of color matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint color), you might want to read THIS first.

 Photo via Tim Hanson Productions

-What type of paint colours go with Arctic Shadows
+What type of paint colors go with Arctic Shadows

-Because Arctic Shadows has a nice solid neutral base, it has quite a bit of flexibility towards other colours, including…
+Because Arctic Shadows has a nice solid neutral base, it has quite a bit of flexibility towards other colors, including…

-- some soft and subtle greige and taupe paint colours
+- some soft and subtle greige and taupe paint colors

-- MANY of the popular off-white paint colours, as long as they aren’t COLDER than Arctic Shadows or overly colourful
+- MANY of the popular off-white paint colors, as long as they aren’t COLDER than Arctic Shadows or overly colorful

 - stormy blues with a comparable amount of gray in them, such as Benjamin Moore Mount Saint Anne and others